 Our children are increasingly depressed, anxious, or suicidal.
 In Canada, 4000 die by suicide every year!

 In our research, Tony and I discovered that, far too often, depressed teens and their parents had nowhere to turn for help.
 Realizing the severity of their situations, they would often go to a hospital where most would be turned away due to a critical lack of funding.
 We found this very distressing since it is known that to save a life, help must be provided immediately.
 The difference of a day can mean the difference between life and death.
 Then we discovered the Youth Services Bureau Walk-In Clinic which, at the time, was open only one day a week.
-Realizing the critical importance of this program to saving lives, we organized the inaugural Bell Kaleidoscope of Hope Gala to raise money to expand the reach and capacity of the Clinic.
-As a result, funds raised helped YSB open satellite sites in Kanata and within two local schools.
+Realizing the critical importance of this program to saving lives, we organized the inaugural Kaleidoscope of Hope Gala to raise money to expand the reach and capacity of the Clinic.

-In an effort to reach more troubled youth, in 2012 we approached CHEO and DIFD at The Royal and were very proud that last year’s Bell Kaleidoscope of Hope Gala supported three foundations with proceeds channelled to specific programs and/or services.
+In an effort to reach more troubled youth, in 2012 we approached CHEO and DIFD at The Royal.
+As a result of these overtures, subsequent KOH Galas have supported three foundations with proceeds channelled to specific programs and/or services.
+We are very proud of this accomplishment.

 We are now planning this year’s Gala.
-The 2013 Bell Kaleidoscope of Hope Gala will take place on Saturday, October 26 at the Hampton Inn and Conference Centre.
-As in 2012, funds raised will be directed to the Dialectical Behavior Therapy Program at CHEO; the “Is It Just Me?”
-Education Program of DIFD at The Royal; and the Walk-In Clinics of the Youth Services Bureau.
+The 2015 Kaleidoscope of Hope Gala will take place on Saturday, October 24 at the The Ottawa Conference and Event Centre.
+This year, funds will go directly to the Walk-In Clinic (Youth Services Bureau), the Dialectical Behavior Program (CHEO) and Bridges Program.

 We ask you to help make a difference.
 We must teach our children that life is worth living — that life can get better.